-In the not so distance past, one of the only ways to find someone you lost contact with was to hire a private detective for the case.
-Now, during times of technological advances such as the Internet, the possibility of finding someone has increased, even if you only know that person's nickname.
+In the not-so-distant past, one of the only ways to find someone you lost contact with was to hire a private detective for the case.
+Now, thanks to technological advancements and the popularity of social media, the possibility of finding someone has increased, even if you only know that person's nickname.

 Visit the person's old high school.
-Libraries in high schools are home to yearbooks from decades past.
+Libraries in high schools are home to yearbooks from decades past, and high schol students sometimes choose to be listed by their nicknames in their school yearbooks.
 If you are not an alumni of the school you are visiting, notify the main office so they can connect you with the school librarian to set up the best available time for your visit.
 Once there, search through the yearbooks.
 Even if the person didn’t take grade-level pictures, it is still possible to find him or her in a team or group photo.